- Home Equity Loans

 7. What are the benefits of a home equity loan?

-Benefits of a Discover Home Equity loan may include lower interest rates and potential tax savings.
-Since a home equity loan is a secured debt, the average interest rate is typically lower than what you'll pay on an average credit card or other form of unsecured debt.
-Home equity loans also offer potential tax savings as interest payments may be tax deductible depending on how you use the loan.
+Benefits of a Discover Home loan may include lower interest rates and potential tax savings.
+Since a home loan is a secured debt, the average interest rate is typically lower than what you'll pay on an average credit card or other form of unsecured debt.
+Home loans also offer potential tax savings as interest payments may be tax deductible depending on how you use the loan.
 Consult your tax advisor as to the deductibility of your interest.

 8. What else should I consider when obtaining a loan against the equity in my home?

 Be careful when obtaining a home equity loan to pay for short-term expenses.
 While the interest rate may be lower than rate of your current loan/debt, it is possible you will be paying back the loan over a longer period of time, which may result in paying more interest.
 Another concern is incurring new debt after using a home equity loan to pay down existing debt.